chain4travel/camino-messenger-contracts/README.md

 </details>

 > [!TIP]
-> You can also export variables, instead of specifying them from the CLI, for
+> Instead of specifying your private key and CM Account address from the CLI,
-> private key and CM Account address for the commands used below in this document.
+> you can export them as variables.
 >
-> You can use these commands below to set the variables and then omit the
+> Use these commands to set the variables, and then you can omit the `--private-key`
-> `--private-key` and `--cm-account` arguments.
+> and `--cm-account` arguments from the `yarn hardhat account` commands below:
 >
 > ```
 > export CMACCOUNT_PK=0x...